PDF417/pdf417-android/DriversLicenseKeys.md

 - `USDLScanResult.kHeightCm` - Height of cardholder in centimeters.
 	- Optional on 01.
 	- See also USDLScanResult.kHeight, USDLScanResult.kHeightIn
-- `USDLScanResult.kCustomerFullName` - Full name of the individual holding the Driver License or ID as defined in ANSI D20 Data Dictionary.
-(Lastname,Firstname,MI,suffix if any).
-This field contains four portions, separated with the "," delimiter:
- 	- Last Name (required)
- 	- , (required)
- 	- First Name (required)
- 	- , (required if other name portions follow, otherwise optional)
- 	- Middle Name(s) (optional)
- 	- , (required if other name portions follow, otherwise optional)
- 	- Suffix Code (optional)
- 	- , (optional)
 - `USDLScanResult.kFullAddress` - Cardholder address.
 	- Mandatory on compact encoding.
 - `USDLScanResult.kFamilyNameTruncation` - A code that indicates whether a field has been truncated (T), has not been